vzaffalon/victormarra/README.md

 @@I'm a Full Stack Developer@@
 + Living in São Paulo, Brazil 🇧🇷.
 - I have a bachelors degree in computer engineering
 !
-I love working with Ruby on Rails, Node and React
+I love working with React, Typescript, Ruby on Rails, NodeJS
 # 📖 Systems design and functional programming
 ```
 <code>